 About me

-I am a computational biologist with software engineering chops working of the interface of ML/DL and biology.
-I build tools for high throughput biological data and then use them to generate new discoveries.
-I am interested in interpretable AI for mechanistic understanding of biology and its drug discovery applications.
+I am a computational biologist with software engineering chops working at the interface of ML/DL and biology.
+I develop computational tools for high throughput biological data and then use them to further my understanding of cell behaviour.
+I am particularly interested in interpretable AI for mechanistic understanding of biology and its applications on drug discovery, though I also enjoy learning about a wide array of topics in math and the computational/natural sciences.

-Currently, I have a postdoc role at Anne Carpenter and Shantanu Singh’s Lab, at the Broad Institute of MIT and Harvard.
+Currently I have a postdoc role at the Carpenter-Singh Lab, in the Broad Institute of MIT and Harvard.

-On a personal level, I enjoy multi-day hikes, bikepacking trips and, more recently, I got into board games.
+Outside work, I enjoy multi-day hikes, bikepacking trips and, more recently, I got into board games (especially worker placement/engine building ones such as Yokohama or Wingspan).

-• cp_measure: Featurise objects in images (microscopy or otherwise).
+• cp_measure: Featurise objects from images and masks (microscopy or otherwise).

 • nahual: Transfer data between running Python instances for dependency-free deployment of complex models and algorithms (mostly deep learning models).